 Usually, the Deputy Speaker remains in office during the life of Lok Sabha.

-However, he vacates his office earlier in certain circumstances like removal, resignation, or in case ceased to be a member of the house.
+- However, he vacates his office earlier in certain circumstances like removal, resignation, or in case ceases to be a member of the house.

 Removal of Deputy Speaker